FluentPlay

 03 / 06

-Breath support and phonation onset quality.
-Without ground, every other axis compresses — the profile sinks toward center.
+Breath support and phonation onset stability.
+Without consistent onsets, every other axis compresses — the profile sinks toward center.

 04 / 06